-During VI Form lessons, you will experience various teaching methods and styles such as demonstrations, practical work, lectures, handouts/notes, ICT work and one-to-one support.
+During sixth form lessons, you will experience various teaching methods and styles such as demonstrations, practical work, lectures, handouts/notes, ICT work and one-to-one support.
 You will be expected to work much more on your own than you did at GCSE and to take a greater responsibility for your own organisation and learning.
 There are five main areas that A Level students need to be prepared for: organising time, coping with workload, note-taking, reading around the subject and self-motivation.

-Students will sit the AS exams at the end of the first year of study.
-At the end of the course, the exams for the full A Level will include questions on the whole of the course i.e. including those topics already examined at AS.
+Students will sit all exams at the end of the course.
 All exams will have questions covering the whole of the relevant subject content - there are no "module" exams - and include a range of question styles: multiple choice, structured questions and longer answer essay questions.

 Practical skills are now assessed separately and do not contribute marks to the overall A Level grade but will be reported separately at the end of the full A Level course as Pass/Fail on the "Practical Endorsement".
-There is no practical endorsement for AS.
-Practical skills and knowledge will also be assessed on the written exam papers for both AS and A Level.
+Practical skills and knowledge will also be assessed on the written exam papers.